Biomechanics is the the study of the action of external and internal forces on the living body, especially on the musculoskeletal system.

 Biomechanics, and it’s principles can be used to effectively diagnose the cause of an injury and then formulate the correct course of treatment.
 It may also be used in the prevention of injury and to enhance sports performance.

-An assessment will analyse the low limb alignments, joint range of motion and muscles strength and the essential temporal and kinematic parameters of gait such as step length, step width, and frequency, (cadence).
+An assessment will analyse the lower limb alignments, joint range of motion, muscles strength and the essential temporal and kinematic parameters of gait such as step length, step width, and frequency (cadence).
 Analysis of running technique is offered – with tips on how to improve your performance and reduce the risk of injury.

-Examples of treatments may be the provision of fully customised (bespoke) or semi-bespoke foot orthoses to balance and reduce misalignments to enhance sports performance, speed recuperation and treat injury to the musckuloskeletal system.
+Examples of treatments may be the provision of fully customised (bespoke) or semi-bespoke foot orthoses to balance and reduce misalignments to enhance sports performance, speed recuperation and treat injury to the musculoskeletal system.

 Our examination includes:

 - Visual and computer pressure pad observation of the feet and general posture alignment